geotools/geotools/docs/user/tutorial/quickstart/maven.rst

 Things to Try
 =============

-Each tutorial consists of very detailed steps followed by a series of extra questions.
-If you get stuck at any point please ask your instructor; or sign up to the geotools-users email list.

-Here are some additional challenges for you to try:

-* Try out the different sample data sets
+* Try out the different sample data sets.

-* You can zoom in, zoom out and show the full extents and Use the select tool to examine individual countries in the sample countries.shp file
+* You can zoom in, zoom out and show the full extent and use the info tool to examine individual countries in the sample countries.shp file.

 * Download the largest shapefile you can find and see how quickly it can be rendered.
 You should find that the very first time it will take a while as a spatial index is generated.
-After that performance should be very good when zoomed in.
+After that rendering will become much faster.

 * Fast: We know that one of the ways people select a spatial library is based on speed.
 By design GeoTools does not load the above shapefile into memory (instead it streams it off of disk